BogdanKuhar/aiomysql_CRUD/README.md

 # Database Interaction with aiomysql

-This project provides a Python class, `Database`, that simplifies interaction with MySQL databases using the `aiomysql` library.
+This project provides a Python class, `aiomysql_CRUD`, that simplifies interaction with MySQL databases using the `aiomysql` library.
 It offers convenient methods for performing CRUD (Create, Read, Update, Delete) operations on database tables.

 ## Features